Disclosure: This post may contain affiliate links. If you purchase an item that I link to then I may make a small commission, at no extra cost to you.

 Typically associated with package holidays, all-inclusive holidays and cruises, enclave tourism is a populate tourism form the world over.
 However, it is not as great as it may seem and there are many disadvantages of enclave tourism, particularly to the local community.
 This is why I do not take part in any form of all-inclusive tourism (you can read more about that in this post).

 Are you interested in learning more about the tourism industry?
-Sign up to my newsletter to receive more posts like this straight to your inbox.
+Sign up to my newsletter below to receive more posts like this straight to your inbox.